 Drunk Driving Civil Lawsuits in California

 While a conviction for DUI in a criminal court may help in your civil lawsuit, a conviction is not necessary to file a civil claim.
-If you or a member of your family have been injured or killed by someone who was driving under the influence, pursuing a civil lawsuit could be your best option to recover damages for your losses.
+If you or a member of your family have been injured or killed by someone driving under the influence, pursuing a civil lawsuit could be your best option to recover damages for your losses.

 You may also be able to recover non-economic damages, such as pain and suffering.

 Who Can Be Held Responsible for Drunk Driving Accidents?